FrosSky/Chevstrap/README.md

 #### Q: Can I get banned for using Chevstrap?

 A: No, it shouldn't.
 Chevstrap doesn't interact with the Roblox client

+#### Q: Can you add Discord Rich Presence

+A: It was planned from the beginning, but was canceled for safety reasons.